yxxli-code/creditcarddemo/README.md

  - MySQL

 ## Database Design
-   - one emirate can only have one active application request
+   - one user can only have one active application request
    - table for application request
    - table for score board
    - table for submission history (ignore, no requirement for this yet)